 Merchant had already liked what we had seen, but there was more to follow.
 When he played for Indian Universities against the touring New Zealanders that season at Brabourne Stadium, Ambar Roy promoted Gandotra to three, above Parthasarathy Sharma and himself.
 He scored 32 and 53 not out, took a wicket, and found himself in the side for the third and deciding Test at Hyderabad alongside Eknath Solkar.

 The series was levelled 1-1 at that stage.
 Graham Dowling decided to bat, and helped Bruce Murray add 106 for the opening stand.
-However, nobody else reached 20, and Erapalli Prasanna shot out the tourists for 181.
-Dayle Hadlee bowled with fire in response: India were seven for 27 at one stage, when the onus came on Gandotra [who had walked out at 21 for five] and Venkat to put up a fight-back of some sort.
+However, nobody else reached 20, and EAS Prasanna shot out the tourists for 181.
+Dayle Hadlee bowled with fire in response: India were 27 for 7 at one stage, when the onus came on Gandotra [who had walked out at 21 for 5] and Venkat to put up a fight-back of some sort.
 Gandotra hung around for 71 minutes, scoring 18; he had seen off the triple menace of Hadlee, Bruce Taylor, and Bob Cunis, but when Hedley Howarth came on to bowl, he was caught-behind first ball.
 “I cursed myself,” he later said.
-India were bowled out for 89 [largely because Venkat and Bedi added 40 for the last wicket], but rain ensured that three days had been taken away.
+India were bowled out for 89 [largely because Venkat and Bedi added 40 for the last wicket], but rain ensured that three days were taken away.

 Gandotra was dropped from the first Test against the Australians at Brabourne Stadium, but was brought back for the next at Green Park — a Test usually remembered as the one where Viswanath scored 137 on debut.
-Gandotra scored 13 and eight, and never played another Test.
+He scored 13 and 8, and never played another Test.

 Back to domestic cricket